Common Hot Button Issues For Parents Of Struggling Teens

 Feeling pushed to your limits complicates your coping

 Another common parenting hot button issue occurs when you are pushed to your limit.
-It isn’t hard to wonder and worry whether you can handle the situations and have the endurance to continue parenting through your teen’s struggles.
+It isn’t hard to worry whether you can handle or have the endurance to continue parenting through your teen’s struggles.

-Think about when your teen is having a tantrum, not listening, getting into trouble, or simply making your life more complicated.
+Think about when your teen is yelling, not listening, getting into trouble, or simply making your life more complicated.
 These situations can be overwhelming and leave you wondering if you really can do what needs to be done.
 This is when any number of coping tools can emerge, including ones that aren’t as helpful (avoidance, substance abuse, or for older kids, don’t ask/don’t tell).

 Recognizing your limitations, and what you need to regain balance, can be critical to taking back control in these situations.
 Just as in flight safety, we must first secure our oxygen masks before helping others.
 Sometimes taking a break, and carving productive time for yourself, is just what you need to regain stamina.